Complete this procedure to install Oracle Grid Infrastructure (Oracle Clusterware and Oracle ASM) on your cluster.

 Note:Download and copy the Oracle Grid Infrastructure image files to the local node only.
 During installation, the software is copied and installed on all other nodes in the cluster.

-- Start the Oracle Grid Infrastructure wizard by running the following command:
+- Start the Oracle Grid Infrastructure Setup Wizard by running the following command:

 - Select one of the following configuration options: